Language law of Slovakia: Legal texts

+Article 6 Constitution of Slovakia

+State Language Act

 In the mixed territories, bilingualism is preserved.
 In towns with a minority of at least 10%, it is possible to use the minority language in certain official situations.
 The law names several circumstances of public and official situations, – e.g. doctors (although all medical personnel are exempt from the financial sanctions) – in which the use of the Slovak language should take precedence both in written and spoken form.
 Despite this, the law does not apply to the Czech language, which can be used in any circumstance and occasion whatsoever, as Czech and Slovak are mutually intelligible.

+Minority Language Act

+Footnote 1 in Article 1 of the Minority Language Act refers to Article 1, paragraph 4 of State Language Act, while footnote 2 refers to various other legal acts.

-History of the law
+History of legislation

 1990

-The first law about language use was made in 1990, when Slovakia was part of Czechoslovakia.
-In communities having at least a 20% minority population, the minority language could be (and was) used in all official communications.
+The Act of the Slovak National Council No. 428/1990 Coll. on the Official Language in the Slovak Republic was adopted on 25 October 1990, when Slovakia was still part of Czechoslovakia (known as the Czech and Slovak Federative Republic from 23 April 1990 to 31 December 1992).
+In communities having at least a 20% minority population, the minority language could be used in all official communications.

+According to González (2001), minority languages were in fact used in all official communications, while Daftary & Gál (2000) asserted that although the Act 'was a legitimate step in language policy', 'employees of state administration and local self-government bodies were not required to know and use the minority language', and they could restrict the use of minority languages.
+Kontra (1995, 1996) concluded that 'the Act on the Official Language resulted in confusion and inter-ethnic antagonism', with Slovak nationalists claiming it went too far, and Hungarian minority members claiming it hadn't gone far enough.
+Several linguistic disputes emerged.
+For example, some mayors in bilingual municipalities had begun putting up bilingual place name signs, in October 1991 leading the Ministry of the Interior to claim these signs were illegal and to order them taken down, whereas minority Hungarians argued the Act did not explicitly prohibit such signs, and thus "what is not prohibited is permitted".

+The Act was repealed when the Act No. 270/1995 (State Language Act) entered into force on 1 January 1996.

 1995

 In 1993, Czechoslovakia dissolved into the Czech Republic and Slovakia.
 The Slovak National Party and its cultural organization Matica Slovenska urged the creation of laws to "protect" the state language.
 The modifications (called "language law without exceptions") of 1995 contained punishments for not using Slovak in official communication, regardless of the percentage of the minority in the area.
 This was later shown to violate the constitution of Slovakia and was abolished by the Constitutional Court.
 The new 1995 law vacates the earlier.